 Buy Me a Coffee at ko-fi.com

-I’m part of the Voice Acting Power Squad, and before the pandemic hit, we met every Monday and live streamed on Twitch and Facebook.
+Before the pandemic, I was part of the Voice Acting Power Squad, and we met every Monday and live streamed on Twitch and Facebook.

-In Johannesburg I was heavily involved with Franklin Players.
 In Calgary I’ve appeared on stage with Morpheus Theatre, and directed for the stage with Confederation Theatre.
+In Johannesburg I was heavily involved with Franklin Players until emigrating in 2010.

 This is an incomplete list of things I’ve done for the camera: